-Preheat oven.
-Adjust oven rack to middle position and heat oven to 350 degrees Line two baking sheets with parchment paper.
+Adjust oven rack to the middle position and heat the oven to 350°F. Line two baking sheets with parchment paper.

-Make the dough.
-Stir together melted butter and egg until smooth.
-Add brown sugar and vanilla extract.
-Mix until smooth.
+Stir together melted butter and brown sugar until smooth in a large bowl.
+Add the egg and vanilla extract.
+Mix until thick and smooth.
 The mixture will look like caramel sauce.
 Add the gluten-free flour, cinnamon, baking soda, and salt.
 Sir until you don't see any streaks of flour.
-Add the oats and chocolate chips or raisins.
+Add the oats and chocolate chips and raisins, if using.
 Mix until combined.

-Scoop and Bake.
 Drop dough, about two tablespoons each, onto one of the prepared baking sheets.
 Space dough about one inch apart.
 These don’t spread much.
-Bake until set, about 12 minutes.
+Bake until the edges are light brown and the cookies are set, about 12 minutes.

-Cool.
 Remove the pan from the oven and allow the cookies to cool on the pan for minutes.
-(While they cook, bake the remaining dough on the second baking sheet.)
-Transfer cookies to a wire rack and allow to cool completely.
+While they cool, bake the remaining dough on the second baking sheet.
+Transfer cooled cookies to a wire rack and allow to cool completely.